 - 1. In so far as planning permission is required, proposals for the development of home-based and small businesses will be supported. - 2.
 Proposals for the development of business incubator uses, office facilities, training facilities or live-work units that would assist in the safeguarding, extension or diversification of home-based or small businesses will be supported. - 3.
-In all cases the proposed development should: - Be appropriate to the character of the Plan area in terms of design, - Provide the appropriate car parking to development plan standards, - Not have an unacceptable impact on the capacity of the local highway network, and - Protect or enhance residential amenity for neighbouring occupants and future occupants of the proposal, in line with Policy COM 03 in the Local Plan.
+In all cases the proposed development should: - Be appropriate to the character of the Plan area in terms of design, - Provide the appropriate car parking to development plan standards, - The development can be safely accommodated within the capacity of the local highway network. - Protect or enhance residential amenity for neighbouring occupants and future occupants of the proposal, in line with Policy COM 03 in the Local Plan.